Trip Logistics

 • Vilnius and Kaunas centers are walkable for most sightseeing days.

-• For old-town areas, allow extra time for cobblestones and slower walking pace.
+• For Old Town areas, allow extra time for cobblestones and a slower walking pace.

 Costs and Practical Tips

-• Intercity fares are generally manageable but rise on high-demand periods.
+• Intercity fares are generally manageable but rise during high-demand periods.

 • Digital tickets and route checks before departure reduce last-minute friction.